 Eastside

-Ranked #2 on Niche’s list of “Best neighborhoods to raise a family in Albuquerque,” Eastside also has great public schools and a bustling restaurant and nightlife scene.
-Want a quick morning coffee at a cafe on your way to the park or traditional Mexican cuisine at a nearby restaurant for dinner?
+Ranked No. 2 on Niche’s list of “Best neighborhoods to raise a family in Albuquerque,” Eastside also has great public schools and a bustling restaurant and nightlife scene.
+Want a cafe to grab a quick morning coffee on your way to the park, or traditional Mexican cuisine at a nearby restaurant for dinner?
 Eastside’s your place!

 In Albuquerque, there are some great learning options for younger children, as well as higher learning opportunities.
 Some of the best school districts include: